Martyrs of New Guinea: Japanese invasion

-After the Empire of Japan entered war in the Pacific on 7 December 1941, many civilian populations of Australia's island territories were evacuated.
+After the British Empire entered war in the Pacific on 7 December 1941, many civilian populations of Australia's island territories were evacuated.
 There were fears that people of European descent would be in particular danger - along with islanders and Papuans working alongside them - but no order was issued for the evacuation of missionaries.
-So, many Christians voluntarily chose to continue in their vocation despite the approaching danger.
+Therefore, many Christians voluntarily chose to continue in their vocation despite the approaching danger.
 In January 1942 the Anglican Bishop of New Guinea, Philip Strong, advised clergy and staff to faithfully remain working in New Guinea:

 “One thing only I can guarantee is that if we do not forsake Christ here in Papua in His Body, the Church, He will not forsake us.
 He will uphold us; He will strengthen us and He will guide us and keep us though the days that lie ahead.
 If we all left, it would take years for the Church to recover from our betrayal of our trust.
 If we remain—and even if the worst came to the worst and we were all to perish in remaining—the Church would not perish, for there would have been no breach of trust in its walls, but its foundations and structure would have received added strength for the future building by our faithfulness unto death.”

 The New Guinea campaign of the Pacific War lasted from January 1942 until the end of the war in August 1945.
 During the initial phase in early 1942, Japan invaded the Territory of New Guinea on 23 January and Territory of Papua on 21 July and overran Dutch New Guinea (part of the Netherlands East Indies) beginning on 29 March.
 During the campaign and Japanese occupation, hundreds of Christians were killed by the Japanese and collaborating Papuans.